parisGPB/Neural-Style-Transfer/Results/RESULTS.md

     (Figure 4) Content weigh =1 and Style weight =100

 Influence of style image is total.
-Still keeping some remainder from the  leaves and the grill textures, but the grass have been disappear.
+Still keeping some remainder from the leaves and the grill textures, but the grass has disapeared.
 Elements from the Style image are included without coherence with the content.
-Is easy to se how in the middle of the image appears an structure similar to the building of image style.
+It is easy to se how appear in the middle of the image an structure similar to the building of image style.
 Original colors have been totally lost.

 ### Total variation weight: